share

 garden-villa-four-seasons-mauritius-bathroom-photo

-The bathroom with sliding mirrors which open out to the bedroom.
+Bathroom with sliding mirrors which open out to the bedroom.

 After a quick, refreshing dip in the plunge pool – though it was the winter season (Mauritius is in the southern hemisphere which means their winter is during the northern hemisphere’s summer), the temperature hovered around 30 degrees Celsius (86 degrees Fahrenheit) – I headed to the Spa for a treatment.

-Read: things to do in Mauritius
+Read about things to do in Mauritius and the ultimate Mauritius itinerary

 The Spa